a8hok/a8hok/README.md

 ### 🥳 About Me

-👉  I’m a ambitious and self taught full-stack developer.
+👉  I’m a ambitious and self taught full-stack developer 🖥️.

-👉  Live in Banglore, India.
+👉  Live in Banglore, India 🇮🇳.

-👉  Choose to be optimistic.
+👉  Choose to be optimistic 😃.

-👉  Big fan of Squid Game.
+👉  Big fan of Squid Game 📺.

-👉  🏏 🏸 ♟️ 🍕
+👉  🏏 &nbsp;&nbsp;🏸 &nbsp;&nbsp;♟️&nbsp;&nbsp; 🍕.

 <br>